by Nick Holdstock

 I am also drawn to Nick’s humble approach to the unknown.
 He writes, “The longer I stayed in Yining, or Ghulja, the less I knew”.
 Nothing frustrates me more than an author or journalist who writes about Xinjiang in a matter-of-fact tone, as if the issues truly are black and white, and that wasn’t the case here.

-The Tree That Bleeds offers a compelling explanation to the causes of the 1997 riots in Yining – some of the best that I’ve ever come across – yet Holdstock never claims to have the answer.
+The Tree That Bleeds offers a compelling explanation to the causes of the 1997 incident in Yining – some of the best that I’ve ever come across – yet Holdstock never claims to have the answer.

 In a personal interview, Nick shared with me that “…the question of what happend and why is just a starting point for the book- not to be forgotten, but it shouldn’t occlude all the other fascinating things about the region“.